 Please order your kit as soon as possible prior to the start of the semester so you will be prepared to begin the lab activities on time.
 If you live in close proximity to another student in the class, it is certainly permissible to share the cost of a lab kit and work in partnership with another student.
 See additional information under Evaluation/Grading Policy.
-Don't hesitate to communicate with me about this.
+If you share a kit, be sure to communicate this with me.